dirigible-io/dirigible-io.github.io/samples/config.md

 ---
 layout: samples
-title: Config Sample
+title: Configuration Sample
 icon: fa-cog
 group: simple
 ---

-Config
+Configuration
 ===

-1. Create a new project or use an existing one.
+1. Create a new project and name it **config_project**
 2. Select the *ScriptingServices* sub-folder of the project and open the pop-up menu.
 3. Choose *New* -> *Scripting Service*.
 4. Choose **Server-Side JavaScript Service** from the list of available templates.